Thibesan/FullStackMusicApp/README.md

 React and MUI used for front end components and respective page elements.
 Functionalities include the ability to search over 100,000 songs and their respective data components (artist, genre, etc), create, edit, delete playlists, add a review to an existing playlist, play on YouTube, and view copyright details.
 Bcrypt to ensure secure hashed data storage in MongoDB for passwords and other private information.
-Frontend and Backend were hosted using an EC2-instance in AWS on a publically accessible URL
+Frontend and Backend were hosted using an EC2-instance in AWS on a publically accessible URL through the use of a proxy